 Alameda's Disposable Food Ware Ordinance

-- Straws-on-request: Single-use plastic straws will be replaced with compostable paper straws, and these straws should be provided only upon request of the customer.
+- Straws-on-request: Single-use plastic straws must be replaced with compostable fiber (paper/bamboo) straws, and these straws should be provided only upon request of the customer.

 - Encouraging businesses, customers and friends to go reusable will always be better for the environment.